Living life in the (residential) village

-SLIPPERY ROCK, Pa. - Ask freshman Luke Fabiskiak, an exploratory student from Pittsburgh, why he chose to attend Slippery Rock University and you'll hear the usual responses - the University offers a variety of majors, is in a great location and the people are friendly.
+SLIPPERY ROCK, Pa. - Ask freshman Luke Fabisiak, an exploratory student from Pittsburgh, why he chose to attend Slippery Rock University and you'll hear the usual responses - the University offers a variety of majors, is in a great location and the people are friendly.
 But what really sealed the deal for him were the residential suites.

 "Overall, the room quality is excellent," he said.
 "Having the ability to choose different room layout styles depending on personal preference is a great benefit.
 I really do feel like I'm in a home away from home."